So you want to buy bonsai trees.

 It could be many, many years before your 'starter' bonsai looks like the ones in books and magazines.

-If you're ready to buy bonsai ... with a willingness to
+If you're ready ... with a willingness to

 learn from mistakes, a sincere effort and lots of passion, bonsai can